raizar24/Save-N-Load/README.md

 ## STEP 2: Save and extract the Save n load to your game directory

-## STEP 3: go to the your Save N Load directory and edit the 'setting.xml' file in the save and load directory
+## STEP 3: Edit the 'setting.xml' file in the save and load directory

 provide the shared folder network link